DamiJJJ/Wordle/readme.md

 # Wordle

 Clone of Wordle game made in Unity.
-Project of game made for playing on the web.
+Game project created to play in the browser.

 ## Current version: 1.0.0